Second Holocaust: Examples

-Threats to Israel's security
+Existential threats to the State of Israel

 Threats to Israel's security have often been described as a potential "second Holocaust".
 During the 1948 Arab–Israeli War, it was feared that defeat in the war would mean a second genocide of Jews, this time at the hands of Arab armies.
-These fears were based on antisemitism in the Arab world, many Israeli soldiers having lost relatives in the Holocaust, and the temporal proximity of the last genocide.
+These fears were based on antisemitism in the Arab world, the fact that Arab leaders such as Amin al-Husseini were providing shelter to Nazi war criminals and had publicly supported the Holocaust during World War 2, many Israelis having lost relatives in the Holocaust, and the temporal proximity of the last genocide.
 The Arabs did not face a comparable existential threat, and the lack of motivation of Arab armies contributed to defeat in the war.
 The Six-Day War also led Israelis to fear another Holocaust.